Turf Irrigation for the Home

 WHEN DO I IRRIGATE?
 Water should be applied to turf only when soil-water in the root system has been depleted to an unacceptable level, usually by 1/2 to 2/3 of the stored soil-water.
 There are several ways to determine when the soil-water reservoir has been depleted beyond an acceptable level.
 These are:

 Figure 4.
-Number of days soil water stored in the root system will last before irrigation or rain is required.
+Number of days soil-water stored in the root system will last before irrigation or rain is required.

 Figure 5.
 Tensiometer.

 HOW MUCH WATER SHOULD I APPLY?
 The quantity of water applied to turf should not exceed the amount required to refill the soil occupied by the root system (poor quality water may require higher volumes for leaching).
 Regardless of the time of year, for an established turf the quantity of water applied at each irrigation should always be the same.
 Irrigation will not be required as often during low demand periods.
 Typical Florida soils will be able to hold at least 1 inch of water per foot of soil.
 The amount of water to apply to a one-foot-deep soil water reservoir, which has been depleted to 50 percent and has a water holding capacity of one inch per foot (1"/ft), is 2/3 of an inch of water.
-This assumes an irrigation efficiency of 75 percent.
+This assumes an irrigation efficiency of 75%.
 The total volume required will depend on the size of the area being irrigated and the soil-water holding capacity.
-Figure 6 shows the volumes of water required for different size areas of a soil that holds one inch of water per foot.
+Figure 6 shows the volumes of water required for different size areas of a soil that hold one inch of water per foot.

 Figure 6.
 Irrigation volumes required for different size areas to replenish a soil (1"/ft SWHC) depleted to 50% using an impact sprinkler.